Skip to main content

 Deep-Dive Questions

 Yes, iron bisglycinate is widely considered safe during pregnancy and is often the preferred form, because it causes less constipation and reflux than ferrous sulfate.
 Iron needs roughly double during pregnancy.
-Always confirm exact dose with your obstetrician or midwife, especially if you have a history of high ferritin.
+Always confirm exact dose with your obstetrician or midwife, particularly if you have a history of high ferritin.

 Yes, iron can interact with several medications.
 The biggest are thyroid hormone (levothyroxine), certain antibiotics (tetracyclines, fluoroquinolones), L-dopa (Parkinson's medication), and proton pump inhibitors (PPIs, like omeprazole, which lower stomach acid and reduce iron absorption).
 Separate doses by 2 to 4 hours and confirm with your prescriber.